China says rare earth price gap based on quality, customs

 As a result of the curbs, the European Union has said foreign firms pay up to twice as much as Chinese firms for rare earth metals.

-Ministry official Jia Yinsong, said excessive extraction was leading to a depletion of China’s rare earth reserves.
+Ministry official Jiao Yinsong, said excessive extraction was leading to a depletion of China’s rare earth reserves.
 He said China held 23 percent of known reserves, not the 36 percent that the United States has cited for China.
-(Editing by Ken Wills and Jeremy Laurence)